pnp/cli-microsoft365/docs/manual/docs/concepts/persisting-connection.md

 # Persisting connection information

-After logging in to an Office 365 service, like SharePoint Online, the Office 365 CLI will persist the information about the connection until you explicitly log out from the specific service.
+After logging in to Office 365, the Office 365 CLI will persist the information about the connection until you explicitly log out from Office 365.

 ## Why is persisting connection information important